 Since adopting the new strategy at the end of 2016, the total number of complaints has begun to drop.
-Beginning in October of 2016, 15 Targeted Traffic Enforcement Initiatives aimed at specific complaints (such as speeders on Country Club Blvd) have resulted in over 739 traffic stops and 632 citations.
+Beginning in October of 2016, through 2016, 15 Targeted Traffic Enforcement Initiatives aimed at specific complaints (such as speeders on Country Club Blvd) have resulted in over 739 traffic stops and 632 citations.
 Along with these enforcement actions, other solutions have presented themselves and some have already been employed.
 For instance, regarding the speeding complaints on Country Club Blvd, stationary radar speed signs have already been installed.
 This also true for Cape Coral Parkway West.
-So far in 2017 there have only been 48 traffic complaints, less than half of the 155 from 2016.
+During 2017 there were only 48 traffic complaints, less than half of the 155 from 2016.
 As these problems are solved, we expect even fewer complaints in the future.